Darnxd/Darnxd-Keylogger-2.0/README.md

 # **📸 Screenshots**

 - **Terminal Execution (ASCII Dashboard)**

      Shows live keystroke capture, mouse detection, screenshots, and credential harvesting.

   <img width="1920" height="1080" alt="screen_20260827_124614" src="https://github.com/user-attachments/assets/025949d6-be41-45fd-83a9-5ec5a0aa8686" />

+# **⚡ Live Dashboard**

+   When the script runs, it launches a real‑time forensic dashboard in the terminal.
+   This interface shows module status, event counters, and a live stream of captured activity.